Top Taboos in Kikuyu Community

 8. A person passing under the support pole of a banana plant

-9. A man falling down in his compound; he has to be picked up with a he-goat.
+9. A man falling in his compound; must be picked up with a he-goat.

 10. A man touching the corpse of a person unknown to him or her